 Afghan de-miners cling to hard but much-needed jobs

-Afghans who scratch out a living by removing some of the country's countless land mines have long had to contend with rugged terrain, accidental explosions and the threat of kidnapping - but these days they face the added risk of being laid off.
-A financial crisis in recent years has forced the country to cut back on efforts to remove explosives left over from decades of conflict - buried bombs that kill and maim dozens of people every month and render precious farming and grazing land unusable.
+In this Wednesday, May 24, 2017, photo, de-miners from The HALO Trust de-mining organization collect anti-tank mines to be destroyed on the outskirts of Kabul, Afghanistan.
+Afghans who scratch out a living by removing some of the country's countless land mines have long had to contend with rugged terrain, accidental explosions and the threat of kidnapping _ but these days they face the added risk of being laid off.

 Discussions